1. The Strategic Advantage: Why Bending is a Superior Choice for Quality-Driven Products

 Q: How tight can I bend stainless steel pipe without deformation?

-A: It depends on tube OD, wall thickness, and grade.
-For 304 stainless with 1.5mm wall, a 2D CLR is generally safe using mandrel bending.
+It depends on tube OD, wall thickness, and grade.
+For 304 stainless with 1.5 mm wall, a 2D CLR is generally safe using mandrel bending.

 Q: Is seamless tubing always better than welded for bending?

-A: Seamless is structurally superior, but high-quality welded tubing can perform well in non-critical or structural applications.
+Seamless tubing is structurally superior, but high-quality welded tubing can perform well in non-critical or structural applications.

 Q: What’s the typical lead time for custom bent tubing?

-A: Depending on complexity and volume, 2–4 weeks is standard.
-Add time for prototyping or surface finishing.
+Depending on complexity and volume, 2–4 weeks is standard.
+Prototyping or surface finishing may add extra time.

 Q: Can I send CAD drawings for quote?

-A: Absolutely.
-A 3D model (STEP or IGES format) speeds up DFM checks and quotation.
+Yes.
+A 3D model in STEP or IGES format helps speed up DFM checks and quotation.

 Q: How does YISHANG handle high-mix, low-volume orders?

-A: With in-house tooling, rapid prototyping, and flexible scheduling, we support both prototypes and batch runs.
+With in-house tooling, rapid prototyping, and flexible scheduling, YISHANG supports both prototypes and batch runs.

 10. Final Thoughts: Bending is More Than Just a Process—It’s a Strategic Advantage